-In this study, we proposed a MMD based kernel CUSUM change detector for Markov chains.
-The advantages of our method includes: 1) completely data-driven with no assumption on both pre- and post-change Markov kernels; 2) works well with high dimensional data and compatible with general state space Markov chains.
-We derived a lower bound on the mean time between false alarm and an upper bound on the mean delay for the proposed algorithm.
-We further present two representative numerical simulations of change detection in autoregressive processes is presented to demonstrate the effectiveness of our method.
+In this study, we proposed a MMD-based kernel CUSUM change detector for Markov chains.
+For the proposed algorithm, we derived a lower bound on the mean time between false alarm (MTBFA) and an upper bound on the mean delay (MD).
+We further present two numerical simulations of change detection in autoregressive processes to demonstrate the effectiveness of the proposed method.

 For future works, we will investigate the relaxation of the uniform ergodicity condition in Assumption \ref{asp: Doeblin condition}.
 The application of this change detection method to attack detection and dynamic watermarking of general nonlinear systems will also be an objective of future works.

-\begin{appendix}
+\section{Appendix}

-\section{Proof of Lemma \ref{lem: RKHS for MC}}
+\subsection{Proof of Lemma \ref{lem: RKHS for MC}}